KDE/plasma-login-manager/README.md

 To try Plasma Login, you can build both repositories and install them on your system.

 > [!caution]
-> It is not recommended to install this on your system — you should use a virtual machine instead.
+> It is not recommended to run the git latest this on your system — you should use a virtual machine instead.
 Installing this on real hardware will leave behind files not trivially uninstallable and could leave your system in a non-functional state.

 You will need to: